atharphy/Ph2_ACF_monitoring_csv/README.md

     echo "injdelay" >> calibDone.txt

-    echo "Choose whether to accept new LATENCY_CONFIG and INJECTION_SELECT (i.e. copy them into the xml file(s))" echo "- Set DoFast to whatever value you prefer in the xml files(s)" read -p "Press any key to continue... " -n1 -s echo elif [ $1 == "step5" ]
+    echo "Choose whether to accept new LATENCY_CONFIG and INJECTION_SELECT (i.e. copy them into the xml file(s))" echo "- Set DoOnlyNGroups to 0 in the xml files(s)" read -p "Press any key to continue... " -n1 -s echo elif [ $1 == "step5" ]